hiptest/hiptest-publisher/docs/nodes.md

-Hiptest nodes documentation
+HipTest nodes documentation
 ===========================

-Each element in a Hiptest project is translated in Hiptest publisher as a Node.
-This documentation will show for each type of Node its equivalent in Hiptest and some hints on its content.
+Each element in a HipTest project is translated in HipTest publisher as a Node.
+This documentation will show for each type of Node its equivalent in HipTest and some hints on its content.
 To ease understanding, we'll sort them by type.

-Some knowledge of the [Hiptest test description language](https://hiptest.net/tdl_documentation.html) is needed here as all example will be written with this language (you can have example in your project by opening a scenario and clicking on the "Go to code" link above the definition).
+Some knowledge of the [HipTest test description language](https://hiptest.net/tdl_documentation.html) is needed here as all example will be written with this language (you can have example in your project by opening a scenario and clicking on the "Go to code" link above the definition).

 Literals and types
 ------------------